Last Updated on

 Turpan we’re coming!
 The way out the city of Urumqi is long and uphill.
 Maybe it seems longer than it is because it is in the city, very busy with traffic.
 After the city begins the stony desert, desolation.

 This is the western stretch of Gobi desert where it meets the Taklamakan, names that summons epic images, but indeed it’s just an ugly rock expanse.
 When reality kills your dreams.

-Ghost town, metal detector and poverty
+A ghost town, metal detector and poverty

 Every now and then emerges a ghost town.
-Many buildings all alike that seems parachuted there by chance.
+Many buildings all alike that seem parachuted there by chance.
 New and uninhabited, some kind of prospect settlement in the project area of some new big factory, maybe.